rdkcentral/rdkb-halif-ethsw/docs/pages/EthSWHAlSpec.md

 ## Licensing

-EthSW HAL implementation is expected to released under the Apache License.
+EthSW HAL implementation is expected to released under the Apache License 2.0.

 ## Build Requirements

-EthSW HAL source code should be able to be built under Linux Yocto environment and should be delivered as a shared library libhal_ethsw.la
+EthSW HAL source code should be able to be built under Linux Yocto environment and should be delivered as a shared library `libhal_ethsw.la`

 ## Variability Management